rkihonge/Security-Policy-Templates/password-policy/password-policy.md

 # Password Policy

 ## Purpose
-This policy ensures strong password practices to protect organizational assets in compliance with ISO/IEC 27001:2022 requirements.
+This policy establishes rules for creating, maintaining, and protecting strong passwords to safeguard organizational systems and information in compliance with ISO/IEC 27001:2022.

 ## Scope
-This policy applies to all employees, contractors, and third parties accessing company systems.
+This policy applies to all employees, contractors, and third parties who access company information systems.

 ## Policy Requirements
-- Passwords must be at least 12 characters long.
+- Passwords must be a minimum of 12 characters.
-- Must include uppercase, lowercase, number, and special character.
-- Passwords must not be reused within the last 10 changes.
+- Passwords must include at least:
+  - One uppercase letter
+  - One lowercase letter
+  - One number
+  - One special character
 - Passwords must be changed every 90 days.
+- The last 10 passwords cannot be reused.
-- Multi-factor authentication (MFA) is required for remote access.
+- Multi-factor authentication (MFA) is required for all remote access.

 ## Responsibilities
-- **Users** must comply with password requirements.
+- **Users** must create and maintain strong passwords.
-- **IT Department** must enforce and monitor compliance.
+- **IT Department** must enforce technical controls to meet these requirements.
-- **Auditors** will verify adherence during security reviews.
+- **Auditors** will verify compliance during security assessments.

 ## Enforcement
-Violations may result in disciplinary action, up to and including termination of access rights.
+Failure to comply with this policy may result in restricted access or disciplinary action.